 - The need to act fairly as between members of the Company.

-This information is provided to the Board, and its Committees, through reports sent in advance of each meeting, and through in-person presentations, where appropriate.
-As a result of these activities, the Board has developed a good understanding of the interests and views of all stakeholders, and other relevant factors, which enables the Directors to comply with the requirements of section 172 of the Companies Act 2006.
+As a result of these activities, the Board has gained a thorough understanding of the interests and viewpoints of all key stakeholders, as well as other relevant factors, which helps the Directors comply with the requirements of section 172 of the Companies Act of 2006.

-The table below sets out the Board’s approach to stakeholder engagement, why stakeholders matter and some key decisions made during 2023.
+The table overleaf sets out the Board’s approach to stakeholder engagement in the context of some of the most important decisions made during 2024.
 The Board will sometimes engage directly with certain stakeholders on certain issues, but the size and distribution of our stakeholders and of the Eurocell Group dictate that stakeholder engagement often takes place at an operational level.
+To give greater understanding to this, we have provided clear cross-referencing to where more detailed information can be found in this Annual Report.

 Why they matter |